sbenson09/sbscanner/README.md

 * CSV file input assumes the use of a header row.

 ## Limitations
-* The scanner assumes TCP, and does not support the scanning of UDP ports.
+* The scanner is designed for TCP and does not support scanning of UDP ports.
 * The scanner requires URL values, and thus, all scan targets must be prefixed with http(s)://.
-* Testing against tens of thousands of remote hosts believed to be unfeasible, and thus, testing bulk targets has been simulated via webservers running on localhost via docker(258K targets).
+* Testing against tens of thousands of remote hosts was believed to be unfeasible, and thus, testing bulk targets has been simulated via web servers running on localhost via docker(258K targets).
 Additional testing with remote targets at scale would be highly desirable.
 * Requests that are silently dropped by either the server or WAFs may result in significant slowdowns, as the request must timeout.
 Default timeout is set to 2 seconds.
 * The scanner has no options to control concurrency or rate limiting.

 ## Dependencies
-sbscanner was developed using Python 3.11, and contains the following depencies.
+sbscanner was developed using Python 3.11, and contains the following dependencies.
-* `aiohttp` for asynchronous http requests
+* `aiohttp` for asynchronous HTTP requests
 * `click` for handling command line arguments
-* `dicttoxml` for converting Python dictionaries to XML.
+* `dicttoxml` for converting Python dictionaries to XML